 The microbiome within the gut helps promote the immune system.
-According to a 2013 study, the microorganisms in the intestines help break down potentially harmful toxins.
-They also help create amino acids and vitamins.
+According to a

 A 2018 study found that there was a difference between the gut bacteria of people without psoriasis and those of people with psoriasis or PsA.
 Specifically, the researchers found that people living with either condition “showed decreased abundance of the Coprococcus genus.”